 Police Computer Forensics

+Police computer forensics is a fairly new development in law enforcement.
 In the first years local and state law enforcement agencies performed forensic examinations of technical devices and digital media, there was a need to respond to newer hi-tech offenses.
 Because technical devices were being used to commit criminal offenses, they oftentimes also became repositories for evidence.
 Law enforcement had to react.
+Police computer forensics is what was the result.

 Today, law enforcement has to respond to more than hi-tech offenses.
 Law enforcement has to be prepared for any type of criminal offense that involves technology, computers, and digital media.
 For law enforcement, the recent crime trends show an increase in property-related offenses including identity theft and fraud, as well as an increase in online child exploitation.
 Threats, harassment, online dissemination of obscene matter, hacking, and intellectual property theft continue to be problematic.
 But law enforcement computer forensics has changed.
 Now, oftentimes, drug deals are arranged by computer or text message, cell phones are frequently encountered by police at homicide scenes, crimes are being captured by digital surveillance systems, and suspects post information about their criminal offenses on social networking sites.
 Computer forensic examiners must adapt to these changing circumstances.
 State and local law enforcement officers must analyze devices in all of these cases.